 - Time: I agree to participate in all group meetings each month unless I have an emergency, something very important to attend to, or am on vacation.
 I agree to start and end our meetings on time.
 If I cannot attend a session or am going to be delayed or need to leave early, I will inform the group in advance and listen to the recording before the next session.
 If I miss more than 2 sessions in a quarter, I will explore with the group possible unconscious processes, the impact on others and what can be done to honor the needs of the group.
 Consistency facilitates group development and promotes a sense of trust.
 If I am going to miss a session or be late, I agree to notify the group before the meeting starts.
 If unforeseen circumstances arise and I am late for a group, I agree to join the group whenever I can rather than missing the group.
 If I miss a session or part of a session, I agree to listen to the recording so I stay current.

-When a session lands on a holiday, we meet on the following business day.
-Because this is an international group, the facilitator will let the group know in advance if we need to change the date to honor a national, cultural or religious holiday.
-But the facilitator might not know about a holiday in my country, so I will speak up if I need to move a meeting due to a holiday.
+Diverse, international groups honor many holidays, and sometimes it’s easier to meet on a holiday than to change the date.
+The facilitator will let the group know in advance about changing the date to honor a national, cultural or religious holiday.
+But the facilitator might not know about a holiday that is important to me, so I will make a request if I would like to move a meeting due to a holiday.

 Facilitators are committed to attending all sessions, but occasionally a facilitator is unable to attend, and every effort is made to find a substitute facilitator so that the group has continuity.
 Or the group can jointly decide to reschedule the session.